Skip to main content

 How long do garter snakes live?

-Where do garter snakes live?
+Where are garter snakes found?